z4gon/metroidvania-godot-game/README.md

 - Implement a movement very similar to the `FlyEnemy`, except for the Boss will only move horizontally and try to position on top of the player.
 - Make the Boss fire `EnemyBullets` at the player if on range.

+## Triggers and Door Blocks

+- `Area2D` that reacts to the player entering it, and emits a `triggered` signal.
+- Used to block the way out of the boss room.
+- When the boss dies, we remove the block again